-Having founded FTI Brussels as an all women’s business, I work with my colleagues across the globe on building and leading our Public Affairs practice, spending as much time as ever with clients and developing the team.
-I also sit on the firm’s global Strat Comms steering committee and the cross segment European Leadership Team.
+Having founded FTI Brussels as an all-women’s business, I now lead our global public affairs efforts and focus on working with my colleagues across the globe on building the practice, spending as much time as ever with clients whilst fostering more cross market interconnectivity and collaboration.
+I also sit on the firm’s global Strat Comms steering committee and the cross-segment European Leadership Team.
 My job is really to use the wider perspective to help clients and our team and to ensure our business keeps growing.

 Set up as an all-female business, it grew rapidly based on a simple philosophy which holds true today: understanding clients’ businesses rather than looking at the European project in isolation; keeping senior people working for clients and being international rather than EU only.

 Blueprint sold to FTI Consulting in 2008.
-The idea was to work with colleagues from diverse disciplines (economists and business transformation, technology, forensic litigation).
-We scaled well and have built to be market leader so I count my experience as an entrepreneur beyond the day to day of my PA, GR and comms work in Financial Services, Energy & Industrials, TMT and Health.
+The idea was to work with colleagues from diverse disciplines (economic, business transformation, technology, forensic litigation specialists).
+We scaled well and have grown to become market leaders so I count my experience as an entrepreneur beyond the day to day of my PA, GR, and comms work in Financial Services, Energy & Industrials, TMT, and Healthcare.

 My Proudest Achievements